 Art flourishes in the desert.

-At the Tubac Art Festival, streets are closed to traffic, excepting horse drawn wagons, and tents are set up while parking attendants put on their lime colored jackets and sunscreen.
+At the Tubac Art Festival, streets are closed to traffic, excepting horse drawn wagons, and tents are being set up while parking attendants put on their lime colored jackets and sunscreen.

 Two of the parking lots are already full of cars by ten thirty, and, in the third lot, sightseers are getting their shoes dusty walking across dirt fields towards the Art Festival.
-Tubac is festive and shows us old and new restaurants, galleries, gift shops, restaurants, bars, white tents sheltering exhibitors.
+Tubac is festive and shows us old and new restaurants, galleries, gift shops, restaurants, bars, white tents sheltering festival exhibitors.

 ” Is it hard to make it here in the summer, ” I ask?